 All meals are served with bread and pickle and we also had a water each.

-Ola and I also visited Bulgaria and Romania together and enjoyed Grzaniec in Poznan.
+As tourists we also visited Bulgaria and Romania together and enjoyed Grzaniec in Poznan.
 Thanks, for the good times!
 And more Smaczne Środy to come!